kmhuynh/hugoblox-academic-cv/content/authors/admin/_index.md

     date_start: 2017-08-15
     date_end: 2022-05-10
     summary: |
       Computational Tools For Studying Microstructural Development Of The Human Brain With Diffusion Magnetic Resonance Imaging.
-Supervised by [Dr. Pew-Thian Yap](https://www.yaplab.io).
+Supervised by [<span class="no-break">Dr. Pew-Thian Yap</span>](https://www.yaplab.io).
 This was the defining moment of my career.
-I’m incredibly grateful to my PI and the amazing team here at UNC.
-If you're thinking about joining his lab, don’t hesitate to reach out - I'd be happy to share my experience.
+I'm incredibly grateful to my PI and the amazing team here at UNC.
+If you're thinking about joining his lab, don't hesitate to reach out - I'd be happy to share my experience.
     button:
       text: 'Read Dissertation'
       url: 'https://cdr.lib.unc.edu/concern/dissertations/6d570652h'